 Platform Customization

-Whether to work around Skip limitations, differentiate your iOS and Android experiences, or take advantage of platform-specific features, you will likely find yourself wanting to make parts of your app iOS-only or Android-only.
-Skip includes features that make this easy.
+Whether to work around limitations in Skip’s Android support, differentiate your iOS and Android experiences, take advantage of OS-specific features, or simply because you prefer to write parts of your app separately for each platform, you will likely find yourself wanting to write iOS-only or Android-only code.
+Skip makes this easy.

 Compiler Directives

-The most common and comprehensive mechanism for writing iOS or Android-only code is conditional compiler directives.
-You probably already use these in your code.
+The most common and convenient mechanism for writing iOS or Android-only code is conditional compiler directives.
+You probably already use these in your Swift.
 For example:

 #if DEBUG